 We are a consumer-centric, food- and agriculture-focused company.
 We are pioneering a paradigm shift to deliver healthier food ingredients, such as healthier oils and high fiber wheat, for consumers and crop traits that benefit the environment and reduce pesticide applications, such as disease resistance, for farmers.
 We develop non-transgenic crops leveraging processes that occur in nature by combining our leading gene-editing technology and technical expertise with our innovative commercial strategy.
 While the traits that enable these characteristics may occur naturally and randomly through evolution-or under a controlled environment through traditional agricultural technologies-those processes are imprecise and take many years, if not decades.
 Our technology enables us to precisely and specifically edit a plant genome to elicit the desired traits and characteristics, resulting in a final product that has no foreign DNA.
 We believe the precision, specificity, cost effectiveness and development speed of our gene-editing technologies will enable us to provide meaningful disruption to the food and agriculture industries.
-Food-related issues, including obesity and diabetes, are some of the most prevalent health issues today and continue to grow rapidly.
-As awareness of diet-related health issues grows, consumers have emphasized a healthier lifestyle and a desire for nutritionally rich foods that are better tasting, less processed and more convenient.
+Food-related health issues grows, consumers have emphasized a healthier lifestyle and a desire for nutritionally rich foods that are better tasting, less processed and more convenient.
 This trend is leading to an increase in the demand for higher valued, premium segments of the food industry, such as higher fiber, reduced gluten and reduced fat products.
 As a result of these trends, food companies are looking for specialty ingredients and solutions that can help them satisfy their customers' evolving needs and drive growth in market share and new value-added products.

-Our first product candidate, for which we expect to commence commercialization by the end of 2018, is a high oleic soybean designed to produce a healthier oil that has increased heat stability with zero trans fats.
+Our first product candidate, for which we expect to commence commercialization by the end of 2018 or early in 2019, is a high oleic soybean designed to produce a healthier oil that has increased heat stability with zero trans fats.
 Among our other product candidates are high fiber wheat and disease resistant wheat.
 We are developing our high fiber wheat to create flour with up to three times more dietary fiber than standard white flour while maintaining the same flavor and convenience of use.
 Our high fiber wheat may provide benefits associated with a high fiber diet, including reduced risk of coronary heart disease.
 Our disease resistant wheat is designed to provide farmers with wheat varieties exhibiting disease resistance options to increase yields.
 We believe each of these three product candidates addresses a multi-billion-dollar market opportunity.

 Our highest-priority product candidate, our high oleic soybean, is in Phase III testing, which is the final phase before commercialization.
 Phase III testing includes developing commercial-scale pilot production, building out supply chain and inventory, and performing customer testing.
-In the third quarter of 2017, we completed the harvest for our high oleic soybeans and produced sufficient seeds to meet our commercialization target date.
+In the third quarter of 2017, we completed the harvest for our high oleic soybeans and produced sufficient seeds for the commercialization of our first product candidate.

 We are an early-stage company and have incurred net losses since our inception.
-As of June 30, 2018, we had an accumulated deficit of \$66.5 million.
-Our net losses for the three and six months ended June 30, 2018, were \$7.6 million and \$11.9 million, respectively.
+As of September 30, 2018, we had an accumulated deficit of \$74 million.
+Our net losses for the three and nine months ended September 30, 2018, were \$7.5 million and \$19.4 million, respectively.
 Substantially all of our net losses resulted from costs incurred in connection with our R&D programs and from selling, general and administrative expenses associated with our operations.
 As we continue to develop our product pipeline, we expect to continue to incur significant expenses and increasing operating losses for the foreseeable future and those expenses and losses may fluctuate significantly from quarter-to-quarter and year-to-year.
 We expect that our expenses will increase substantially as we: